pauleks/uwutranslator/README.md

 <h2 align="center">Contributing</h2>

-Contributions are welcomed, especially for
+Contributions are welcomed.
+However, open the issue first to discuss new features (not needed for bug fixes and code optimizations).

 <h2 align="center">Self-hosting</h2>